Paid Family Leave Benefits and Payments FAQs

 You can apply for PFL by completing the Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form online or by mail.

-To apply online, you must first complete a one-time registration using Benefit Programs Online (BPO) to establish an online account.
-Visit the BPO login page and select Register to get started creating an account now.
+To apply online, you must first create an account with myEDD to access SDI Online.
+Visit the myEDD login page and select Create Account to get started.
 For more information, visit How to File a PFL Claim in SDI Online.

-After you have registered for and logged in to BPO, select SDI Online, which will direct you to the SDI Online Registration page to select your account type.
-Once your registration is complete, log in to BPO and select SDI Online to be directed to your Home page to file your claim.
+After you have created an account and logged back in to myEDD, select SDI Online, which will direct you to the SDI Online Registration page.
+Select your account type and complete the requested information.
+Once your SDI Online registration is complete, log in to myEDD again and select SDI Online once more to be directed to your Home page to file your claim.

 Note: It may be necessary to send some documents via U.S. mail even if you selected electronic communication.